Ananthu2001/Calculator/README.md

 # Calculator
 An interactive calculator using HTML, JS and CSS
-This was a minor project craetes during an internship with Verzer.co.
+This was a minor project created during an internship with Verzeo